Endoderm

+Visualization of the three germ layers of a gastrula.

 Endoderm is the innermost of the three primary germ layers in the very early embryo.
 The other two layers are the ectoderm (outside layer) and mesoderm (middle layer).
 Cells migrating inward along the archenteron form the inner layer of the gastrula, which develops into the endoderm.

 The endoderm consists at first of flattened cells, which subsequently become columnar.
 It forms the epithelial lining of multiple systems.
+The endoderm epithelium forms the respiratory and gastrointestinal tracts through nodal signaling.

 In plant biology, endoderm corresponds to the innermost part of the cortex (bark) in young shoots and young roots often consisting of a single cell layer.
 As the plant becomes older, more endoderm will lignify.

+Formation of the Endoderm Layer

+The endoderm is formed through the nodal signaling pathway.
+In all vertebrate species, it has been found that the development of the endoderm is at a high concentration of the nodal signaling gradient, whereas mesoderm development is at the side of low concentration of nodal signaling.